 Pregnant people can safely paint their bellies with most skin-safe paints.
 Look for products that advertise 100 percent natural ingredients and that can be removed without harsh chemicals.

-Read on to learn what types of paint are safe, what ingredients to avoid, how to safely remove the paint, and what to do if you end up with skin irritation despite your best efforts.
+Read on to learn what types of paint are safe, ingredients to avoid, how to safely remove the paint, and what to do if you end up with skin irritation despite your best efforts.